Zarinha/PROJECT-LANDING-PAGE/README.md

 # PROJECT-LANDING-PAGE
-Propsed by The Odin Project - Foundation course
+Proposed by The Odin Project - Foundation course